Edwin Hillyer: Waupun Public Library

 The Waupun Library Association was established in 1858 through the efforts of Hillyer and William Euen.
 Hillyer was the first librarian and ran the library out of his insurance office.
 When it began, the library only had nine feet of shelving.
 In 1895, citing his advanced age and the job's strenuous work, he turned the book stock over to the city.
 When the city took ownership of the library, the mayor appointed a new library board which included Hillyer and Lucius D. Hinkley, another prominent Waupun industrialist.
 He was involved in the 1904 construction of the Carnegie Library in Waupun.
 Hillyer served on the board until his death.

 Military service

 When the Civil War broke out in 1861, Hillyer raised part of two companies for the Wisconsin Volunteer Infantries.
 Company D. of the 3rd and Company K. of the 10th.
 He was appointed captain of Company K. He served until he fell ill in 1863 and resigned from his post.
 He was honorably discharged from the military.

 Death and legacy

 Edwin Hillyer died at the age of 83 on December 8, 1908.

-He was buried in Forest Mound Cemetery in Waupun.
+In 1966 the Wisconsin Magazine of History published the first half of Hillyer's Gold Rush Journal, which chronicled his journey from Waupun to California.